Mvrjustid/EmoPainChallenge2020/README.md

 - For the task on face, Mean Sqaure Error (MSE), Mean Absolute Error (MAE), Pearson Coreelation Coefficient (PCC) and Concordance Correlation Coefficient (CCC) will be used.

 ## Paper Submission
 Papers should be up to 7 pages (6 pages + 1 page for references) and submitted through EasyChair (link coming soon).
 Please see below for dates.
-The reviewing process will be double blind.
+The reviewing process will be double-blind.
 <br>

 ## Important Dates (Postponed, more information coming soon)